eleinadani/eleinadani.github.io/projects.md

 All offered projects are challenging and require good systems programming and knowledge.
 I assume that at the Bachelor’s level you have taken (or you are familiar with some of the topics of) **Computer Organization**, **Advanced Systems Programming**, **Compiler Construction**, **Operating Systems**, and **Concurrency and Multithreading**.
 At the Master’s level, you have taken/or you are familiar with at least some of **Programming Large-Scale Parallel Systems**,  **Systems Seminar**, **Programming Multi-core and Many-core Systems**.
 Very good knowledge of Java, C, C++, Rust, or comparable languages is strongly recommended.

+#### Literature studies.

+Literature studies are often paired with a MSc thesis.
+In exceptional cases (e.g., a MSc thesis with industry) I am happy to supervise literature studies on all areas related to the BSc and MSc topics below.

 ### MSc-level projects.